Graduate School of Biomedical Sciences Policies and Procedures

 Academic Misconduct Disciplinary Actions

-The Academic Integrity Committee will review and provide recommendations for disciplinary actions/sanctions to the Dean of the GSBS within fifteen (15) business days of receiving the report from the Associate Dean of Academic Affairs.
-The Academic Integrity Committee has the authority to issue the following actions/sanctions based on the severity of a substantiated violation of the Student Conduct Policy, whether a one-time event or a pattern of misconduct:
+The Academic Integrity Sub-committee will review and provide recommendations for disciplinary actions/sanctions to the Dean of the GSBS within fifteen (15) business days of receiving the report from the Associate Dean of Academic Affairs.
+The Academic Integrity Sub-committee has the authority to issue the following actions/sanctions based on the severity of a substantiated violation of the Student Conduct Policy, whether a one-time event or a pattern of misconduct:

 • Academic Warning listed on transcript which can be removed upon completion of recommended disciplinary actions/sanctions